lachlan-00/Watch-My-Folder/bin/README.txt

    of the older file to prevent data loss.

- * The reason for this program was to enable shadow copies of network drives which is currently not possible.
+ * The reason for this program was to enable shadow copies of network drives which is not possible with offline files.

 Settings:
- * FolderPath - The path that you will be watching. (eg. H:/)
+ * FolderPath - The path that you will be watching. (eg. H:)
  * BackupPath - The path where the backups are stored.
  * WaitTime - Wait before each folder to reduce network load.
  * SkipFiles - File extensions that will be skipped when found.